Story by Tor Pinney Back to List of Tor's Tales

 My exhausted mate kindly made no allusion to this, but went below to comfort Shaolin and to sleep off the whole episode like a bad dream.
 I got us moving again, somewhat bruised in body and soul.
 The rest of the day was smooth sailing.

-Incredibly, nothing was broken, neither boats nor bones; a tribute to Lady Luck and the sturdy construction of both Tailfeather and Sparrow.
+Incredibly, nothing was broken, neither boats nor bones - a tribute to Lady Luck and the sturdy construction of both Tailfeather and Sparrow.
 And having eventually recovered all floating oars and floorboards, nothing was lost.
 Well, an hour or so of sailing time.
 And maybe just a bit of the captain's self esteem.

 ~ End ~